 UK Digital Ad Budget Calculator

 Answer four questions.
-Get a recommended monthly programmatic budget based on your revenue and goals.
+Get a recommended monthly paid ads budget based on your revenue and goals.

 Why tying ad spend to revenue actually works